Published

 Homes are selling at a fast pace

-It’s best to connect with local real estate agents to get a better idea of how long it might take you to sell in the current market.
+To get a better idea of how long it might take you to sell in the current market, connect with a local real estate agent.

 You need more (or less) space

-On the other hand, downsizing is often a smart choice if the kids have moved out or you plan to retire.
+Downsizing is often a smart choice if kids have moved out or you plan to retire.
 Purchasing a less expensive, lower-maintenance home can save you money (and stress).

 You’re changing jobs